wileymarques/posts/courses/mfe-angular-elements/2-structuring-workspace/1-why-nx/README.md

 ![Example of running `nx run-many`](/api/collection/6586453712175104/5197349072142336/page/5286615840194560/image/6170483577323520?page_type=collection_lesson)

 Although Nx is a great tool it isn't the main object of this course, but it's important to know what you have at hand.
-So if you want to see more of its capabilities, go to their website: <https://nx.dev>.
+So if you want to see more of its capabilities, you can check the official website on the Appendix lesson of this course.